-5.1.1 The pilot regulator, located on the top, left side of the cabinet, enables the user to adjust blasting pressure to suit the application.
+5.1.1 The pilot regulator, located in the light shield, enables the user to adjust blasting pressure to suit the application.
 The suitable pressure for most purposes is 80 psi.
 Lower pressures may be used for delicate work.
 In all cases, highest production can be achieved only when pressure is carefully monitored.